 Lighting time in poor conditions (measured) | 3.21 hr. |

-This solar spotlight from Vont has a high waterproof rating of IPX7 and frost resistance to withstand even harsh weather conditions.
-When we measured the brightness, illumination near our feet hit peak levels of 82.5 lux, while the area at the height of our hands reached up to 5.49 lux.
-This range of illumination makes it perfect for lighting up dark pathways.
+This solar spotlight from Vont has a high waterproof rating of IPX7 and frost resistance to withstand even the harshest weather conditions.
+When we measured brightness, illumination near our feet hit peak levels of 82.5 lux, while the area at the height of our hands reached up to 5.49 lux.
+This range of illumination makes it the perfect choice for lighting up dark pathways.
 Plus, you can adjust the brightness in two levels, allowing you to tailor the light to your environment or mood.

-When charged on a bright summer day, the light stayed on for 17 hours and 28 minutes.
-This means that if you can get a full charge on a sunny day, you can expect the light to last for two nights in a row.
-On the flip side, when charged under cloudy conditions, the light lasted for three hours and 13 minutes.
-Even on a gloomy day, the light will stay on long enough for you to get home without stumbling in the dark.
+When we charged the Vont solar spotlight on a bright summer day, the light stayed on for 17 hours and 28 minutes, which means you can expect the light to last for two nights in a row.
+On the flip side, when we charged it under cloudy conditions, the light lasted for three hours and 13 minutes.
+So, even on a gloomy day, the light will charge and stay on long enough for you to arrive home without stumbling in the dark.

-Although it's made of plastic, which doesn't promise extreme durability, it does pass the waterproof test.
-A little rain won't pose much of a risk of malfunction.
-While it only offers one type of light color, the adjustable beam angle is a nice touch.
-You can change the angle depending on your needs, giving you the freedom to light up various areas.
+Although it's made of plastic, which isn’t as durable as other materials, it does pass the waterproof test, and a little rain won't cause much risk of malfunction.
+While the Vont spotlight only offers one type of light color, the adjustable beam angle is a nice touch.
+You can change the angle depending on your needs, giving you the freedom to light up various areas around your home.

-Additionally, you can either stick it into the ground or mount it on a wall, giving you more flexibility in terms of installation.
-With its long-lasting battery and ample brightness, this is a recommended product for anyone looking to brighten up their walkways.
+Additionally, you can either stick the spotlight in the ground or mount it on a wall, which gives you great flexibility in terms of installation.
+With its long-lasting battery-life and ample brightness, we recommend this product for anyone who is looking to brighten up a walkway.

 ---|---|